This is sponsored content for Visit NSW

 Whether it's cruising on the Murray River or exploring the ancient rainforests of the North Coast, NSW has plenty of travel kudos up its sleeve.

-Drive south to the Victorian border and unearth the country towns on the banks of Australia's longest river.
+Unearth the country towns on the banks of Australia's longest river.

 This four-day Riverina Murray road trip traces the lifeblood of this region, the Murray River; and features heritage towns, river adventure, golf courses, Aboriginal culture and otherworldly landscapes, including the moon-like Mungo National Park and the bubbling Tocumwal Blowhole.